What is Native Advertising?

 These types of figures have seen a meteoric rise in native advertising with successful content sharing networks such as Outbrain achieving incredibly fast success as global publishers have jumped on board to offer their audiences to advertisers.
 You have probably seen these native ads on websites under the headings “Recommended for you” or “You may also like this”.

-Part of the success of native advertising is driven by its ability to be integrated seamlessly and with contextual relevancy into the organic content in which it is served, often to the point audiences don’t even know it is advertising.
+Part of the success of native advertising is driven by its ability to be integrated seamlessly and with contextual relevancy into the organic content in which it is served.

-And given how much data organisations like Facebook have on their audiences, Native Advertising also succeeds because it delivers content relevant to people as individuals, tailored to their informational desires – which is dangerous for global democracy (think Russian election interference) but good for your marketing.
+And given how much data organisations like Facebook have on their audiences (rightly or wrongly), Native Advertising also succeeds because it delivers content relevant to people as individuals, tailored to their informational desires – which is dangerous for global democracy (think Russian election interference) but good for your marketing.